grimmlab/ProLaTherm/README.md

 To run our optimization framework, we highly recommend our workflow using Docker due to its easy-to-use interface and ready-to-use working environment within a Docker container.

+This optimization framework is based on easyPheno, our phenotype prediction optimization framework.
+So in case you are interested in further details, easyPheno's comprehensive documentation including installation guides, tutorials and much more, might be helpful: https://easypheno.readthedocs.io/

 ### Requirements for the optimization framework
 Docker needs to be installed and running on your machine, see the Installation Guidelines at the Docker website: https://docs.docker.com/get-docker/
 On Ubuntu, you can use ``docker run hello-world`` or ``docker --version`` to check if Docker works